UniversalDependencies/docs/_yrl/feat/Person-grnd.md

 ### <a name="2">`2`</a>: second person ground

-This is also realized by a second class pronoun.
+This is expressed by a second class pronoun.

 #### Examples